 John Taylor’s background is mysterious.
 This page is intended as a repository of clues that might bear on his ancestry.

-John and Sarah moved across the northern county line into Randolph county (though they may not have left what is now Calhoun County, formed years later from northern Early and southern Randolph.) sometime during the next few years, although there does not seem to be evidence that they were following either Taylor or Lemacks relatives.
-Their two oldest children declared in their Civil War army enlistment and pension documents that they were born, respectively, in Early County, Georgia in 1839 and in Randolph County, Georgia in early 1841. ) At that time Early and Randolph counties adjoined one another in southwestern Georgia, separated from Alabama by the Chattahoochee River.
+John and Sarah moved across the county line into Randolph county (though they may not have left what is now Calhoun County, formed years later from northern Early and southern Randolph.) sometime during the next few years, although there does not seem to be evidence that they were following either Taylor or Lemacks relatives.
+Their two oldest children declared in their Civil War army enlistment and pension documents that they were born, respectively, in Early County, Georgia in 1839 and in Randolph County, Georgia in early 1841.
+At that time Early and Randolph counties adjoined one another in southwestern Georgia, separated from Alabama by the Chattahoochee River.
 (The modern counties of Clay and Calhoun were lter formed from Early and Randolph.)

 John Taylor missing from the 1840 Census

 There is no sign of John Taylor in the 1840 census.
 If the two sons were accurate in listing their birthplaces, we should find John and Sarah in either Early County or adjacent Randolph County.
 But he was either missed by the census marshall or was living with another family.
 There were no Lemacks or Myrick families in the vicinity, but there were several Taylor families.

 Taylors in 1840 Early County and Randolph County